kcsmith-uiuc/TubePinchValve/README.md

 [3] [Rahman, M. H., Loud, I. C., Do, V. Q., Hamid, M. A., & Smith, K. C. (2025).
 Tapered, Interdigitated Channels for Uniform, Low-Pressure Flow through Porous Electrodes for Desalination and Beyond.
 Electrochimica Acta, 514, 145632.](https://doi.org/10.1016/j.electacta.2024.145632)

 Toward this application, a trigger signal sent from a BioLogic VMP-3 potentiostat to the Arduino was used to initiate the switching of two valves that feed two electrodes (i.e., inlet valves).
-After a pre-specified delay period, two other valves that direct the outflow from the same two electrodes were then initiated.
+After a pre-specified delay period, two other valves that direct the outflow from the same two electrodes were then switched.

 **CITE THIS device AS:**
 - Egly, C., Do, V. Q., Rahman, M. H., & Smith, K. C. (2025).
 TubePinchValve.
 GitHub. https://github.com/cegly2444/Capillary-Tube-Valve-Switch-PCB